spacetelescope/jwst/docs/jwst/background_step/arguments.rst

 ``sigma_clip`` function:

 ``--sigma``
-  The number of standard deviations to use for the clipping limit.
+  When combining multiple background images, the number of standard deviations to use for the clipping limit.
   Defaults to 3.

 ``--maxiters``
-  The number of clipping iterations to perform, or ``None`` to clip until convergence is achieved.
+  When combining multiple background images, the number of clipping iterations to perform, or ``None`` to clip until convergence is achieved.
   Defaults to ``None``.

 ``--save_combined_background``
-  Saves the combined, averaged background image used for background subtraction.
+  Saves the combined background image used for background subtraction.
   Defaults to ``False``.

 ``--wfss_mmag_extract``
   Only applies to Wide Field Slitless Spectroscopy (WFSS) exposures.